 I am the husband of my wonderful wife Marilyn and the father of two amazing sons, Levi and Caleb.
-I am a learning theorist, a learning innovation consultant, a perpetual student of inquiry, and the former Vice President Academic of Concordia University College of Alberta.
-I am currently serving as a Visiting Professor and co-developer of the M.Ed. in Digital Learning and Leadership at Lamar University.
-I recently aiding the School of Health Sciences at British Columbia Institute of Technology (BCIT) develop and implement their Learning Innovation Strategy.
-I am also teaching in the Provincial Instructor Diploma Program at Vancouver Community College, and
+I am a learning theorist, a learning innovation consultant, virtual professor, a perpetual student of inquiry, and the former Vice President Academic of Concordia University of Edmonton.
+I am currently serving as a Visiting Professor and co-developer of the M.Ed. in Digital Learning and Leading at Lamar University.
+I recently aided the School of Health Sciences at British Columbia Institute of Technology (BCIT) develop their Learning Innovation Strategy.
+I am also teaching in the Provincial Instructor Diploma Program at Vancouver Community College.

 This is my personal blog, eportfolio and part of my learning environment.
 It is focused on learning and learning environments.
 My mission is to help you understand and build significant learning environments that will serve all learners.
 To fully understand why I believe it is crucial for everyone to have a personal learning environment read my post Why Learners Should Blog.
 Because this blog is part of my learning environment it will never be fully finished.